A few key points when looking into making some changes in your diet.

 Just eat your protein.
 Ok?

-When your main goal is to lose fat you have to eat less calories and train a bit more, so you run the risk of feeling run down.
+When your main goal is to lose fat you have to eat fewer calories and train a bit more, so you run the risk of feeling run down.

 It becomes very important to get enough sleep, recover, rest and recuperation.